 Below are the options you can select for your checkout:

-- Abandoned checkouts: Customers that don’t finish their purchase at checkout (this can happen due to many reasons) can receive an automated reminder email.
+• Abandoned checkouts: Customers who don’t finish their purchase at checkout (this can happen due to many reasons) can receive an automated reminder email.

-After you add products, content, and design your own website, it’s time to think about how you’re going to get your goods to customers without any issues, as well as the tax implications of selling items.
+After you add products and content, and design your own website, it’s time to think about how you’re going to get your goods to customers without any issues, as well as the tax implications of selling items.
 Let’s start with shipping.

 To change your shipping settings, navigate to Settings -> Shipping and Delivery in your Shopify account.